thomaspatzke/EQUEL/README.md

-# EESQL - the Extended ElasticSearch Query Language
+# EQUEL - an **E**lasticsearch **QUE**ry **L**anguage

-The projects was motivated by usage of [ElasticSearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) for log analysis in incident response and as tool in [web application security testing](https://github.com/thomaspatzke/WASE).
-Both are great tools for this purpose, but Kibana exposes only a fraction of the power of ElasticSearch and is missing some features that would make log analysis much easier.
+The projects was motivated by usage of [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) for log analysis in incident response and as tool in [web application security testing](https://github.com/thomaspatzke/WASE).
+Both are great tools for this purpose, but Kibana exposes only a fraction of the power of Elasticsearch and is missing some features that would make log analysis much easier.

-This project aims to create a query language for ElasticSearch with the following goals:
+This project aims to create a query language for Elasticsearch with the following goals:

 * Easy to understand and to write for humans (compared to Query DSL JSON expressions)
-* Exposure of a big amount of ElasticSearch capabilities (compared to Kibana)
+* Exposure of a big amount of Elasticsearch capabilities (compared to the usual Query String expressions)
 * Extensible by plugin architecture
-* Extension of ElasticSearch capabilities by post processing modules
+* Extension of Elasticsearch capabilities by post processing plugins
+* Easy addition of own output formats and visualizations with output plugins
 * Linear query structure instead of nesting
-* "Everything fits in one line of an EESQL expression"
+* "Everything fits in one line of an EQUEL expression" - especially aggregations
-* Easy integration in own projects
+* Easy integration in projects that already use Elasticsearch

-Note: EESQL is neither Splunk SPL nor SQL.
-It's not the idea to "emulate" on of both.
+Note: EQUEL is neither Splunk SPL nor SQL.
+It's not the idea to "emulate" one of both.

+## Requirements

+EQUEL was developed with Python 3.
+It depends on the following packages:

+* elasticsearch (5.0.1)
+* elasticsearch\_dsl (5.0.0)
+* antlr4-python3-runtime (4.6)
+* termcolor (1.1.0) - output plugin *text*

+Tested versions are given in parentheses.
+Other versions may work, too.
+All these modules are installable via pip.

-## EESQL Expressions
+## EQUEL Expressions

 ### Overview

-ElasticSearch DSL queries and aggregations are expressed in one EESQL expression.
+Elasticsearch DSL queries and aggregations are expressed in one EQUEL expression.
 Furthermore, post-processing and output formats can be added to such an expression.

-Generally, EESQL expressions are built as follows:
+Generally, EQUEL expressions are built as follows:

 search | searchmodifier\_1 |  ... | aggregation\_1 | ... | postprocessing\_1 | ... | output\_1 | ...

-Each part in an EESQL expression is called subexpression.
-All EESQL expression begin with exactly one search subexpression that aquires the data on which the further subexpressions operate.
+Each part in an EQUEL expression is called subexpression.
+All EQUEL expression begin with exactly one search subexpression that may be an Elasticsearch query string.
 The search is followed by an arbitrary number of search modifiers (e.g. sorting, field filtering), aggregations, post-processing instructions and outputs.
-Searches, search modifiers and aggregations are handled completely by ElasticSearch, postprocessing and output is EESQL functionality.
+Searches, search modifiers and aggregations are handled completely by Elasticsearch, postprocessing and output is EQUEL functionality.
 The output of the last search, aggregation or post-processing module is fanned out to an arbitrary number of output modules that can be stored/shown parallel.

 ### General Subexpression Syntax